 I received my PhD in Psychology from George Mason University in 2016.
 I am broadly interested in the capacity of the human brain to monitor and adapt itself overtime in order to achieve goal-directed behavior.
 For example, when we make mistakes, we must recognize such failures and then hopefully adapt our behavior in order to reduce the likelihood of making future mistakes.
 The ability to monitor one’s action and adapt our behavior is typically referred to as "performance monitoring" and "cognitive control", respectively.
 Within the Child Development Lab, I am seeking to better understand the developmental trajectories of performance monitoring and cognitive control, using a combination of behavioral and physiological measures.
 I am particularly interested in how individual variability in the performance monitoring and cognitive control systems relate to the development and onset of anxiety disorders.
-Read George's CV or check out his recent publications in Cognitive Affective & Behavioral Neuroscience, the Journal of Cognitive Neuroscience, and Neuroscience Letters.
+Read George's CV or check out his recent publications in Cognitive Affective & Behavioral Neuroscience, the Journal of Cognitive Neuroscience, and the Journal of Neuroscience.

 I received my PhD in Developmental Psychology from The Catholic University of America in 2016.
 Broadly, my research has focused on the interaction between temperamental, social, and physiological factors in predicting externalizing and risk-taking behaviors (e.g., aggression, substance use) during adolescence.
 My hope is that this research can be used to inform childhood interventions and programs aimed at preventing these oftentimes dangerous types of behaviors from occurring.
 Here in the Child Development Lab, I will continue to focus on adolescent outcomes by helping to shape and implement the protocol for age 15/16 data collection within the Temperament Over Time Study (TOTS).
 Within this work, I am especially interested in exploring the ways in which supportive peer relationships affect adolescents’ behavioral and autonomic responses to social challenges, and then whether individual differences in these responses predict later substance use.
 Read Alissa's CV or check out her recent publications in the International Journal of Psychophysiology (2016a, 2016b).